abhinavpb-249/Matrix-Numerov-using-Python/README.md

 ```
 Adjust parameters in the script to explore different potentials and boundary conditions.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for more details

+---
-More details are provided in the attached file <i> Project Report.pdf </i>
+More details are provided in the attached file [Project Report.pdf](Project%20Report.pdf)